Fix and Flip Loans

 Home Equity Line of Credit

 HELOCs offer lower interest rates than many other fix and flip loan options since they’re secured by your property.
-However, these rates are usually variable, so your payments may increase over time.
+While HELOC rates are typically variable, we also offer a fixed-rate HELOC option for borrowers looking for more consistency in their payments.

 Like home equity loans, you’re putting your primary residence on the line as collateral, making careful project planning essential.
 Most HELOCs also have a draw period followed by a repayment period, which could affect your long-term fix and flip strategy.